bootstrapworld/codemirror-blocks/doc/language.md

 * `description` [TODO: should say where this is used, or remove it if it's not]
 * `getParser()` is a function of no arguments that returns a parser for your language.
 This parser must have a function `parse(text:
-  String) -> AST`:
+  String) -> AST`, described in the next section.
-  - The `text` argument is a String, with newlines separated by `\n`.
-  - The result is an `AST`, as defined in `src/ast.js`.
-This AST will have nodes that are specific to your language.
-The rest of this guide describes how to define these node types.
-  - The source locations on the resulting `AST` must be well ordered.
-    Specifically: (i) the source location range of a parent must encompass the source location ranges of its children, and (ii) the source location ranges of a node's children must be non-overlapping and in-order.
-* `getRenderOptions` [FILL]
+* `getRenderOptions` Right now, the only render option is `lockNodesOfType`, which lists the names of nodes that should be "locked", and made opaque to novice users.

 You can see that this file is also importing a [`lesscss`](http://lesscss.org/) style file.
 Follow [the stylesheet guide](stylesheet.html) to style your blocks with `lesscss`.

+## Defining the Parser

+Your parser must have a `parse()` function.
+Its argument is the source code for a program, represented as a string with newlines separates by `\n`.

+The `parse()` function must produce an `AST` by calling `new AST(rootNodes)`, where `rootNodes` is an array of top-level AST nodes.
+These nodes will be specific to your language, and the rest of this guide describes how to define them.

+You'll see below that ASTNodes must be given a source location range (a `from` and a `to`) when they are constructed.
+The source location ranges must obey these rules:

+1. The source location ranges must be well-formed: for each node, `node.from <= node.to`.
+(By `A <= B`, we mean that `A` comes before `B` in the document: either it's on an earlier line, or it's on the same line but to the left, or it's at exactly the same location.)
+2. The source location range of a parent node must encompass the source location ranges of its children.
+(I.e., `parent.from <= child.from` and `child.to <= parent.to` for each child.)
+3. The source location ranges of a node's children must be non-overlapping and in-order.
+(I.e., if `child1` comes before `child2` in the AST, then `child1.to <= child2.from`.)

 ## Defining Node Types